flyteorg/flyte/flytectl/docs/source/index.rst

     # For GRPC endpoints you might want to use dns:///flyte.myexample.com
     endpoint: dns:///flyte.lyft.net
     authType: Pkce
-    # Change insecure flag to ensure that you use the right setting for your environment
-    insecure: true
   logger:
     # Logger settings to control logger output.
 Useful to debug logger:
     show-source: true